BSOFH/Ascon-AEAD128/README.md

 # Ascon-AEAD128
-Javascript implementation of encryption and description of NIST's Ascon-Based Lightweight Cryptography Standards for Constrained Devices.
+Javascript implementation of encryption and decryption of NIST's Ascon-Based Lightweight Cryptography Standards for Constrained Devices.

 This was done for a laugh the day after ChatGPT5 dropped and was deemed horrible.
 This is the chat with ChatGPT5 to implement NIST's Ascon-Based Lightweight Cryptography Standards for Constrained Devices.